Stamp Duty Land Tax

-If you’re planning to rent out your commercial property to be used by another business, you could save money by passing your business rates bill onto your tenants.
+It might be that in the long term, you're planning to rent out your commercial property to another business.
+To save money, you could pass your business rates bill onto your tenants.

-Alternatively, if you plan to occupy the building for your own business, you can apply for exemptions, such as small business relief.
+Alternatively, if you plan to use the building for your own business, you can apply for exemptions like small business relief.
 You may also be eligible for a business rates relief if you’re starting up in business.

-You should seek the advice of a commercial property solicitor to help you claim any business rates relief or exceptions that you may qualify for.
+You should seek the advice of a commercial property solicitor.
+They can help you claim any business rates relief or exceptions that you may qualify for.

-You may want to alter the purpose of your commercial property, for example turning a bank into a restaurant, or a shop into a post office.
+You may want to alter the type of business structures of your commercial property.
+Perhaps that means turning a bank into a restaurant, or a shop into a post office.

 All commercial property has a planning ‘use class’.
 Planning use classes set out which type of business can operate from the property.

-Changing a commercial property’s existing use into another use is known as a ‘change of use’.
+Changing a commercial property’s existing purpose into another purpose is known as a ‘change of use’.
 A change of use can occur within the same use class, such as from a shop (Use Class A1) into a post office (Use Class A1), or from one use class to another, such as from a bank (Use Class A2) into a restaurant (Use Class A3).

 Generally, you’ll need to get planning permission to change commercial property from one use class to another.
-A planning application for a change of use of commercial property usually costs £96, or £206 if the change of use requires building work.
+A planning application for a change of use of commercial property usually costs £96.
+It can reach £206 if the change of use requires building work.

 Of course, the cost of renovations will vary in each case and depends upon the extent of the building work.
-You should factor into your budget the cost of any possible building work you will need to make the property suitable for your business purposes, particularly if you think it will be substantial.
+You should factor into your budget the cost of any possible building work you will need to make the property suitable for your business purposes.
+This is particularly true if you think it will be substantial.

-Regardless of what you plan to do with your commercial property, you’ll need to make sure that the site meets health and safety regulations before you can open for business.
+You will need to make sure that the site meets health and safety regulations before you open for business.
+This is regardless of what you plan to do with your commercial property.
 Before buying the property, you should check to see how much it would cost to bring it up to standard.

-A commercial property solicitor can help to give you an idea of how much any building work would cost and whether it would be a good investment.
+A commercial property solicitor can help to give you an idea of how much any building work would cost.
+They can also help you understand whether it would be a good investment.